 Choosing a less costly option for dinner not only saves you money, but also the headache of securing a reservation.

 Arrange a couple’s potluck.
-You’ll get to enjoy a fancy spread at a fraction of the restaurant price.
-Break into couples for a competition in the style of “The Newlywed Game,” whip out Twister, or play Battle of the Sexes to complete the evening.
+You’ll get to enjoy a fancy spread at a fraction of the restaurant’s price.
+Break into couples for competition in the style of “The Newlywed Game,” whip out Twister, or play Battle of the Sexes to complete the evening.

-Enjoy a light and simple dinner in, then head out to a local hotspot for drinks, dessert, and dancing.
+Enjoy a light and simple dinner, then head out to a local hotspot for drinks, dessert, and dancing.